TaylorPlovanich/MART341-WebDesignHomework/FinalProject/README.md

 ### 1. Homepage (`index.html`)
 - **Purpose**: Serves as the landing page, introducing visitors to FitLife Gym.
 - **Features**:
-  - Embedded video showcasing the gym facilities and atmosphere.
+  - Embedded video showcasing a workout.
   - A hero section with a welcome message and call-to-action button.
   - Quick links to key sections and policies.